 }

-:target pseudo-class
+:target presentation:target-within

-:target-within
+:target :target-within

-The :target-within pseudo-class applies to elements for which the :target pseudo class applies as well as to an element whose descendant in the flat tree (including non-element nodes, such as text nodes) matches the conditions for matching :target-within.
+class applies as well as to an element whose descendant in the flat tree (including non-element nodes, such

 :scope